leoguti85/GraphEmbs/README.md

 *You can plot the graph embeddings faster with t-SNE by uncommenting the line data.visualize_tsne()*

-Clustering graph embeddings for Erdős–Rényi networks in the **embedding space**, evaluationg its performance with the normalized mutual information metric:
+Clustering graph embeddings for Erdős–Rényi networks in the **embedding space**, as well as the evaluation of its performance with the normalized mutual information metric:

 ```
 python run_synthetic_graphs.py -f ER -opc 1